elvout/tmux-mem-cpu-load/README.rst

 Dependencies
 ------------

+This fork only supports Linux.

-Currently, Linux, Mac OSX, FreeBSD, OpenBSD, and NetBSD are supported.
+In the upstream repository, Linux, Mac OSX, FreeBSD, OpenBSD, and NetBSD are supported.

 Building
 ~~~~~~~~